manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     % tsc --version

-    Version 4.3.4
+    Version 4.5.4

-Using `tsc` is very simple - you just feed it a TypeScript input file, and it will create a valid JavaScript output file under the same filename, ending with .js instead of .ts.
+Using `tsc` is very simple - you just feed it a TypeScript input file, and it will create a valid JavaScript output file under the same filename, ending with `.js` instead of `.ts`.
 So all we need to run while in folder `typescript-hello-world` is this:

     % tsc index.ts